KarishmaChatare/propertyy-solution/README.md

 This repository includes only the source code.
 The deployed production system is internal and cannot be accessed publicly.

+© 2025 Karishma Chatare.
+All rights reserved.
+This project is for portfolio demonstration only.

 📦 Deployment Notes

 Frontend production build runs on Nginx.